Code-Institute-Submissions/Laurenbrown-code-Project2/README.md

 # Project 2 - Halloween Quiz

-### This halloween quiz has been created to provide entertainment to anyone looking for a fun activity to whilst they clebrate hallowen at the end of this month, it contains 10 questions on all related to halloween.
+### <div  align="center"> This halloween quiz has been created to provide entertainment to anyone looking for a fun activity to do whilst they clebrate halloween, it contains 10 questions about Halloween.

 # Features